postsharp/Metalama.Framework/Metalama.Framework.Impl/Linking/AspectLinker.md

 The second step analyzes the intermediate compilation using it's `SemanticModel`s.
 The goal is to count references and method body analysis, which is information used during the next step.

-The third step is to link all syntax introduced by the the first step together, inlining and prettifying what is possible to produce the final compilation, which is the output of Caravela.
+The third step is to link all syntax introduced by the the first step together, inlining and prettifying what is possible to produce the final compilation, which is the output of Metalama.

 Step 1 - Introduction (`LinkerIntroductionStep` class):
  * Execute every transformation, each of which results in a set of `IntroducedMember` objects.
 This uses `LinkerProceedImplementationFactory`, `LinkerProceedImpl`, `LinkerLexicalScope` and `LinkerIntroductionNameProvides` to create `MemberIntroductionContext` object, which is consumed by transformations.